-A course following the prescriptions of the Standard Leadership Training Curriculum of the International Council of Religious Education, intended not merely for the training of the prospective pastor in the technique of teaching the Christian religion, but also to fit him to train others. ł
+A course following the prescriptions of the Standard Leadership Training Curriculum of the International Council of Religious Education, intended not merely for the training of the prospective pastor in the technique of teaching the Christian religion, but also to fit him to train others.
+Not given 1935-1936.